zmij/math/README.md

 pushkin-math
 ====

-Small C++11 library for vector and matrix computations.
+Small C++11 template library for vector and matrix computations.

 Library provides easy syntax for declaring, assigning vectors and matrices and making calculations.
+The `vector` and `matrix` classes are designed to have a memory layout as C++ arrays of respective elements, and can be passed to rendering libraries where pointers to floats (for example) are required.

 #### Usage Synopsis